axiom4/library/docs/README_PART14.md

 }
 ```

-Now we will create a new `Authentication` class to manage and validate `Bearer Token` generated by keycloak.
+Now, create a new `Authentication` class to manage and validate `Bearer Token`s generated by Keycloak.

-#### What is the Purpose of an Authentication Class in Django?
+#### Purpose of an Authentication Class in Django

-In Django REST Framework, an **Authentication Class** is a core component responsible for identifying the user making an API request.
-Its main purpose is to analyze the credentials (such as tokens, username/password, HTTP headers, etc.) present in the request and determine whether the user is authenticated.
+An **Authentication Class** in Django REST Framework identifies the user making an API request by analyzing credentials (tokens, headers, etc.) and determines if the user is authenticated.

 **Why is it important?**

-- It protects APIs by ensuring that only authenticated users can access certain resources.
+- Protects APIs by ensuring only authenticated users can access resources.
-- It allows support for different authentication methods (token, session, OAuth2, JWT, etc.) simply by changing or adding Authentication Classes.
+- Supports different authentication methods by changing or adding Authentication Classes.
-- It provides information about the authenticated user to views and permission checks.
+- Provides user information to views and permission checks.

 **How does it work?**

-- Every API request passes through the configured Authentication Class.
+- Every API request passes through the Authentication Class.
-- If the request contains valid credentials, a user object is associated with the request (`request.user`).
+- If valid credentials are present, a user object is associated with the request.
-- If the credentials are missing or invalid, the request is rejected with an authentication error (typically HTTP 401 Unauthorized).
+- If credentials are missing or invalid, the request is rejected with an authentication error (HTTP 401 Unauthorized).

-**In our case**, we will implement a custom Authentication Class that validates Keycloak tokens via introspection, so that only those with a valid token can access the Django APIs.
+**In our case**, we implement a custom Authentication Class that validates Keycloak tokens via introspection, so only those with a valid token can access the Django APIs.

 > #### What is a Bearer Token and What Is It Used For?
 >
-> A **Bearer Token** is a type of access token used to authenticate and authorize requests to a protected API.
-The term "bearer" means that whoever possesses this token (the "bearer") can access protected resources without needing any further credentials.
+> A **Bearer Token** is an access token used to authenticate and authorize requests to a protected API.
+Whoever possesses this token (the "bearer") can access protected resources.
 >
-> **What is it used for:**
+> **Usage:**
 >
-> - It is issued by an authentication system (such as Keycloak) after the user has successfully logged in.
+> - Issued by an authentication system (such as Keycloak) after successful login.
-> - It must be included in the `Authorization` header of every HTTP > request to the API, in the following format:
+> - Included in the `Authorization` header of every HTTP request:
 >
 > ```
 > Authorization: Bearer <token>
 > ```
 >
-> - It allows the backend to identify the user and verify their permissions, without having to manage sessions or user credentials on every request.
+> - Allows the backend to identify the user and verify permissions.
-> - It is commonly used in security protocols such as OAuth 2.0 and OpenID Connect.
+> - Commonly used in OAuth 2.0 and OpenID Connect.
 >
-> The Bearer Token is the **key** that allows a client to prove its identity and gain access to protected APIs in a simple and secure way.
+> The Bearer Token is the key that allows a client to prove its identity and access protected APIs securely.

-Now that we have introduced the theoretical foundation, let's implement the code necessary to make our application work.
+With this theoretical foundation, we can now implement the necessary code to make our application work.